mwstyczynski/portfolio-webpage/README.md

 - install [Visual Studio Code](https://code.visualstudio.com/download) application
 - go to `Source Control` tab located in the sidebar on to left hand side
+- click on `More actions`, select `Clone` and provide Github Repository URL
+- this will allow code exporation and modifications

-- click on `More actions`, select `Clone` and provide Github Repository URL HTML file can be opened directly from local directory using any given browser like Chrome or Firefox
+HTML file can be opened directly from local directory using any given browser like Chrome or Firefox